How is the drug name pronounced?

 Mantle cell lymphoma

-In a clinical trial, 60 patients with mantle cell lymphoma who had been previously treated, but whose cancer either did not respond (refractory) or had since returned (relapsed), patients were treated with a single infusion of Tecartus.
+In a clinical trial, 60 patients with mantle cell lymphoma who had been previously treated, but whose cancer either did not respond (refractory) or had since returned (relapsed), were treated with a single infusion of Tecartus.

 What are the potential side effects?